Bonnie Doone Soil Carbon Project

 Project Information:

-The Bonnie Doone Soil Carbon Project is a large-scale soil carbon sequestration project located approximately 30km southwest of Monto in the North Burnett region of Queensland.
-Registered in January 2017, the project covers 5,274.53 hectares of grazing land.
-The region is characterized by a sub-tropical to semi-arid climate, featuring landscapes of open woodlands, eucalyptus forests, and bottle trees, often subject to seasonal dry spells and variable rainfall.
+Bonnie Doone Soil Carbon Project is a soil organic carbon project located approximately 30km southwest of Monto in the North Burnett region of Queensland.
+It was registered in January 2017 and covers 5,274.53 hectares.